sseefried/concrete-semantics-solutions/LOG.md

 second assumption is applied where the quantified `s` is replaced with `s(x := lval rhs s)` and hence we can discharge this goal.

+The book is well written.
+This issue was already covered in p20-21 when trying to prove some properties about the `itrev` function.
+It suggested the heuristic:

+> _Generalize goals for induction by replacing constants by variables_

 # Tue 26 Sep 2017